For students entering Penn State Law (University Park) in and after Fall 2015

 Students may not elect to take Professional Responsibility or seminars Pass-Fail.
 Experiential Credit courses may be taken Pass-Fail (if designated by the professor) except for courses that are graded on a credit/no-credit basis.

-- A student who receives a grade below C+ in a Pass-Fail course will have the letter grade actually earned entered on the transcript and used for all purposes.
+- A student who receives a grade below C+ in a Pass-Fail course, including in Fundamental Skills for the Bar Examination (BAREX 900), will have the letter grade actually earned entered on the transcript and used for all purposes.
 A student who earns a grade of C+ or higher will have a "P" entered on the transcript; the course is then ignored in the computation of grade point averages; the actual letter grade is not provided to the student.

-- Only courses designated "Pass-Fail eligible" by the professor in the registration materials may be elected Pass-Fail.
+- In addition to Fundamental Skills for the Bar Examination (BAREX 900), only courses designated "Pass-Fail eligible" by the professor, as listed in the registration materials, may be elected Pass-Fail.